cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 > Pragmatism is a matter of human needs; and one of the first of human needs is to be something more than a pragmatist. - GK Chesterton

 It is through this lens that I think we can find some common ground with those that insist on the departure of the dehumanizing policies that have visited our lives.
-Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are expanding the domain of value and seeing viruses beyond COVID.
+Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as  put it, they are expanding the domain of value and seeing viruses beyond COVID.

 Whether or not 'masks & co' are indeed necessary evils is a personal value judgement, but I pray we do not let expedience make us forget that we are nonetheless paying a price.